Life insurance is a financial safety net for your partner, your kids, your life...Read more

 Permanent life insurance policies come in several varieties with distinctions that are important since they will directly impact your premiums, coverage, and the overall complexity of managing the product.

-One of the most popular types of permanent life insurance, whole life insurance policies feature a coverage amount and a level premium that won’t change during the life of the policy.
-This type of policy has the potential to accumulate cash value over time.
+Whole life insurance is one of the most popular permanent policy types of life insurance.
+It features a coverage amount and a level premium that won’t change during the life of the policy.
+Like all permanent policies, whole life insurance has the potential to accumulate cash value over time.

 Universal life insurance

-Like whole life insurance, universal life is permanent coverage, and it accrues cash value over time.
+Like a whole life policy, universal life insurance is permanent coverage, and it accrues cash value over time.
 But a key distinguishing feature of universal coverage is that it offers flexible premiums that may allow you to adjust how much you pay each year.
-You will need to, at least, pay the minimum premium amount of the policy per month – either through premiums or through the policy’s account value – or coverage will end.
+You will need to, at least, pay the minimum cost of insurance of the policy per month – either through premiums or through the policy’s account value – or coverage will end.

-With an indexed universal policy, the cash component of the policy is tied to the performance of a predetermined stock index, usually the S&P 500 or the Dow Jones Industrial Average.
-If the stock market makes gains, your policy could increase in value along with it.
+With indexed universal life insurance, the cash component of the policy is tied to the performance of a predetermined stock index, usually the S&P 500 or the Dow Jones Industrial Average.
+If the index makes gains, your policy could increase in value along with it.

-Your policy contract will clearly identify how much you could benefit from stock market gains.
+In addition, your policy contract will clearly identify how much your investment could benefit from stock market gains.
 An indexed policy may guarantee against losses but cap any gains beyond a certain level.
 Or your policy’s account value may only participate in a certain percentage the performance of the index it’s tied to.
-For example, if your policy has an 80 percent participation rate, 5 percent annual increase in the index would result in only a 4 percent increase in your policy’s account value.
+For example, if your policy has an 80% participation rate, a 5% annual increase in the index would result in only a 4% increase in your policy’s account value.